wdpypere/documentation/docs/components/puppet.md

 - `/software/components/puppet/nodefiles`

     Named list of node specific manifests.
-The component will run `puppet --apply `/etc/puppet/manifests`/<file>` for each item &lt;file> of the nlist.
+The component will run `puppet --apply `/etc/puppet/manifests`/<file>` for each item <file> of the nlist.
 The parameters of each item are:

     - `contents` : string